 The BC Cancer Agency's Vancouver Island Cancer Centre (VICC) will phone you with the date and time of your oncology appointment.
 You will be seen four to six weeks after your surgery date.
-You may ask to have your appointment recorded to help you remember the discussion.

 Adjuvant Therapies

 - If radiation therapy is recommended, it can begin two to three weeks after the first visit and can last three to six weeks. - If chemotherapy is recommended, it can begin one to two weeks after the first visit and can last four to six months. - If both are recommended, chemo is usually done first.